Iran makes arrests in plane shootdown, police crack down on protests

 After months of threatening to act, European signatories to the deal, France, Britain and Germany, activated the agreement’s dispute mechanism on Tuesday.
 Iran criticised the move and said it wanted constructive steps to save the nuclear deal.

-Reporting by Parisa Hafezi and Babak Dehghanpisheh and John Irish in Paris; Writing by Edmund Blair; Editing by Peter Graff and Angus MacSwan
+Reporting by Parisa Hafezi and Babak Dehghanpisheh and John Irish in Paris; Writing by Edmund Blair; Editing by Peter Graff, Angus MacSwan and Tom Brown